leandro-mana/aws-terraform-workspaces-serverless-example/README.md

 ```

 - `IF` S3 Remote state is prefered, check [aws-terraform-serverless-example](https://github.com/leandro-mana/aws-terraform-serverless-example) which is a simpler variation of this solution by using S3 and DynamoDB, along with a Docker development environment to trigger all the targets from `Makefile`
 - `ELSE`, the example on this repo is by creating a `Development Workspace` in [Terraform Cloud](https://www.terraform.io/cloud-docs), the code groupped into the terraform folder in a [modular](terraform/modules) way to simplify the variables declaration as well as common objects to be used along with the [services](terraform/services) definition.
-Each service, sources the modules plus any other resource or data block needed for its domain of infrastructure that is self-defined, then at the root of the terraform folder a single [main.tf](terraform/main.tf) definition where all the infrastructure is pointed, and as an extra layer of modularity, individual flags variables are setup for each modular part of the infrastructure to be deployed in different Workspaces, for example the `Development` Workspaces might have all set to `true`, while on `Production` Workspace there might be still services not ready to be deployed, this allows to keep using the same `main.tf` definition but with different deployment results on each env.
+Each service, sources the modules plus any other resource or data block needed for its domain of infrastructure that is self-defined, then at the root of the terraform folder a single [main.tf](terraform/main.tf) definition where all the infrastructure is pointed, and as an extra layer of modularity, individual flags variables are setup for each modular part of the infrastructure to be deployed in different Workspaces, for example the `Development` Workspaces might have all set to `true` for each service component, while on `Production` Workspace there might be still services not ready to be deployed, this allows to keep using the same `main.tf` definition but with different deployment results on each env.

 **Requirements:**
 - [Python3](https://docs.python-guide.org/starting/installation/)